Time: October 20, 2017 from 1:15pm to 4:30pm

 Facilitation and writing

-During this AMED Writers’ Group workshop, we’ll aim to co-create a collection of pieces of writing about facilitation through a collaborative research approach, informed by autoethnographic principles, and facilitated by the following process.
+Today, we’ll co-create a collection of pieces of writing about facilitation through a collaborative research approach, informed by autoethnographic principles, and facilitated by the following process.

 Stage 3 (optional, post-workshop), writing for publication: